 Our online spelling program integrates auditory, visual, and tactile-kinesthetic processing skills.
 We have different levels for grades K-8.
-Your child will learn to spell 10 new words each week.
+Your child will learn 10 new spelling words each week.
 We break up each week of words according to their spelling patterns.
-There are 8 primary spelling patterns that your students will learn over the course of the program.
+There are 8 primary spelling patterns in the English spelling system that your students will learn over the course of the program.

 The spelling program is loaded with puzzles, worksheets, and card games to make spelling fun.
 By learning the spelling patterns, your kids will learn to spell not only the words in the program but thousands of words that all follow the same patterns.
 Your child will unlock the code to spelling!